 Blue badge holders can park for up to three hours on single or double yellow lines when no loading restrictions are in place and where the vehicle does not cause an obstruction.
-The blue badge must be displayed and the clock must be set to the time of arrival.
+The blue badge must be displayed, and the clock must be set to the time of arrival.

 Loading or unloading

-Loading and unloading is considered to be taking place where items are being taken to and from a vehicle, but this does not cover packing, unpacking or assembly.
-It also doesn't cover things like stopping to have a conversation, or going to the toilet.
+Loading and unloading is considered to be taking place where items are being taken to and from a vehicle.
+This does not cover packing, unpacking or assembly, stopping to have a conversation, or going to the toilet.
 As soon as the last item is loaded or unloaded the vehicle must be moved to a parking place.

 A1(M), A66 and A19

 These roads aren't maintained by us, but by Highways England.
-Contact A-one+ Integrated Highway Services for the A1(M) and A66, and Autolink (01642 560 637) for the A19.
+Contact Amey RTMC for the A1(M) and A66, and Autolink (01642 560 637) for the A19.